Chaotic sets and Hausdorff dimension for L\"uroth expansions: Introduction and statement of results

 \subsection{Dynamical sets and chaotic properties}

 Within the theory of topological and discrete dynamical systems, it is customary to consider a \emph{topological dynamical system} as a pair $(X,f)$ where $X$ is a compact (or pre-compact) metric space and $f:X \to X$ is a continuous transformation.
 In fact, the properties given in Definitions \ref{def:chaoticsets} and \ref{def:chaos1} below have been studied extensively in this setting \cite{BarVal2013,LiYe2016,Rue2017}.
-However, none of these results can be applied neither to the Gauss map nor the L\"uroth map, since both transformations are discontinuous.
-Nonetheless, Definitions \ref{def:chaoticsets} and \ref{def:chaos1} can be considered when $f$ is a piecewise continuous map of the unit interval with a countable number of discontinuities.
+However, the results in the aforementioned references cannot be applied neither to the Gauss map nor the L\"uroth map, since both transformations are discontinuous.
+Nonetheless, Definitions \ref{def:chaoticsets} and \ref{def:chaos1} can be considered when $f$ is a piecewise continuous map of the unit interval with a countable number of discontinuities and $X$ is pre-compact.

 As usual, given a transformation $f:X \to X$, $f^n(x)$ is the \emph{$n$-th iterate of $f$ at $x$}, i.e. $f \circ \ldots \circ f$, $n$ times.
 In particular, $f^1 = f$ and $f^0$ is the identity map on $X$.
 Also, the \emph{orbit of $x$ under $f$} is the set $\set{f^n(x)}_{n \geq 0}$.